 Marking of Gear Project

-To communicate to all recreational and commercial potting and netting permit holders that D&S IFCA ahead of conducting a marking of gear monitoring programme.
+To communicate to all recreational and commercial potting and netting permit holders the D&S IFCA gear marking requirements ahead of conducting a marking of gear monitoring programme.

 Increase number of gear and catch inspections across shellfish sector.